finbourne/lusid-sdk-python/sdk/docs/FundsApi.md

 [EXPERIMENTAL] PatchFee: Patch Fee.

 Create or update certain fields for a particular Fee.
 The behaviour is defined by the JSON Patch specification.
-Currently supported fields are: EndDate.
+Currently supported fields are: EndDate, ShareClasses.

 ### Example